BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 As mentioned before, the DialogsBinary files are essentially like a chapter skip function on a DVD, telling the game which line of dialogue to play and when.

 This is done within the code of the DialogsBinary files, which link together a variety of different types of dialogue node.
 This is done by linking one dialogue node to the ones that are supposed to come after by the “children” attribute.
 When you list the UUID of one dialogue node as a “child” of another node, the game will see that UUID and know that “child” is the dialogue node that should play next.
-A dialogue node can have multiple “children,” which can be tested for using the CheckFlags attribute to know which line to play, or these multiple “children” could actually be sets of player choices following a given line of dialogue, which will then lead to further branching paths depending on what the player selects.
+A dialogue node can have multiple “children,” which can be tested for using the CheckFlags attribute to know which line to play, or these multiple “children” could be sets of player choices following a given line of dialogue, which will then lead to further branching paths depending on what the player selects.

 This is how the game navigates through scenes, by following and testing for these different branching paths between different types of dialogue nodes.